ulritter/gotalk/README.md

 # gotalk

-## Simple Multi-user ad-hoc communication program.
+## Simple multi-user ad-hoc communication program.
 **The communication is secured using tls over tcp.
 The program can be started in server mode or in client mode (see below).
 In client mode the program starts a graphical user interface to accomodate both conversations and status messages.
 The client GUI is built using `fyne` (https://fyne.io/), a portable graphical toolkit.**

 &NewLine;